Youquet was the result of spending too much time trapped on the couch.

 In 2023, I (Kris) had a surgery whose after-care instructions were to try not to move around too much.
 For a couple weeks, I had little to do but watch TV, go online, read, or think.

-One of the early people to be as excited as I was about the prospect of using flowers to celebrate the beautiful complexity of a person was Richard, the “older kid” I’d gotten to know when I was a teenager living a street away from him in the small German town of Neckarsteinach.
+One of the early people to be as excited as I was about the prospect of using flowers to celebrate the beautiful complexity of a personality was my friend Richard, the “older kid” I’d gotten to know when I was a teenager living a street away from him in the small German town of Neckarsteinach.
 Richard happened to have gone into professional web design as an adult, so we put my people-as-flowers idea together with his creative and elegant web design, and voilà — Youquet.

-I hope you enjoy it, Kris
+I hope you enjoy it,

 A Note on Process